davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

     - The indent logic starts with normal `cindent` styles and adds special cases for comments, JSDoc, arrays, and switch/case.

-When I used [othree/yajs.vim] for my syntax, I used [gavocanov/vim-js-indent] for improved indenting.
-Your best bet with any of these is to try it out and see if you like the indent style it provides over what Vim provides by default.
+Your best bet is to stick with what comes with Vim by default, and only try out the others if your coding style does not match what the rest of the JavaScript community is converging towards.
+If there's a quirk, it is probably better to submit an issue with the [pangloss/vim-javascript] repo.

 ## Related syntaxes